 The Age of Optics, from Clinton to Trump

 Armed with a menagerie of images and videos that make people stop, think and reflect, the man who helped shape the unique brand of Bill Clinton's political stagecraft brings audiences on a multi-media guided tour through the Age of Optics, ultimately leading to the election of Donald Trump.
-The stops on King's tour will be immediately familar to many: Dukakis and the tank, Bush and the supermarket scanner, the Dean Scream, "Mission Accomplished" on the U.S.S.
+The stops on King's tour will be immediately familiar to many: Dukakis and the tank, Bush and the supermarket scanner, the Dean Scream, "Mission Accomplished" on the U.S.S.
 Abraham Lincoln.
 But the real stories King shares behind those moments and images, and how the media fed them to the public, help to explain why, when Donald Trump descended his escalator to launch his campaign, the clock began to tick on his ascendancy to the White House.
 King's talk pulls back the curtain on Campaign 2016 and lays out a road map for candidates in 2020 and beyond who aspire to the highest office in the land.

 Josh King selected for Slate’s Trumpcast team